ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_viewinginstances.md

 | Location | The {{site.data.keyword.cloud_notm}} data center where the instance is hosted. |
 | Creation time | The date and time when the instance was created. |
 | Status | The status of the instance. |
-{: caption="Table 1. vCenter Server with Hybridity Bundle instance items" caption-side="top"}
+{: caption="Table 1. vCenter Server with Hybridity Bundle instance items" caption-side="bottom"}

 The instance can have different statuses.